Mykhailo Omelianovych-Pavlenko: Early life

-Mykhaylo Omelianovych-Pavlenko was born in Tiflis (present-day Georgia).
-His father, Volodymyr, was an officer in the Russian Imperial Army.
+Mykhaylo Omelianovych-Pavlenko was born in Tbilisi (present-day Georgia).
+His father, Volodymyr, was an officer in the Imperial Russian Army.
 His mother was of a Georgian aristocratic family.
 Omelianovych-Pavlenko attended the military academy in Petersburg, graduating in 1900.
 He had a younger brother Ivan who later was fighting along with him.

 Early military service

-Pavlenko participated in the Russo-Japanese war as a company commander.
+Pavlenko participated in the Russo-Japanese War as a company commander.
 Later, in 1910, he graduated from the General Staff School.

 World War I

-During World War I, Pavlenko served as commander of many units - including a Ukrainian brigade in Yekaterinoslav.
+During World War I, Pavlenko served as the commander of many army units, including a Ukrainian brigade in Yekaterinoslav.

-In the spring of 1917, Omelianovych-Pavlenko became an active supporter of Ukrainian independence, and initiated the creation of the Odessa batalion.
-He also initiated Ukrainian military academies in Zhytomyr and Kamyanets-Podilsky.
+In the spring of 1917, Omelianovych-Pavlenko became an active supporter of the Ukrainian independence movement, and initiated the creation of the Odessa battalion.
+He also initiated Ukrainian military academies in Zhytomyr and Kamianets-Podilskyi.

-On December 10, 1918, Pavlenko assumed command of the Ukrainian Halitska Army, which he led until June 1919.
+On 10 December 1918, Pavlenko assumed command of the Ukrainian Halitska Army, which he led until June 1919.

 After the union of the UHA and the army of the Ukrainian People's Republic, Pavlenko assumed command of the force.
-He served as special attache to Symon Petlura.
+He served as a special attache to Symon Petlura.
 Omelianovych-Pavlenko commanded the army of the UNR during the First Winter Campaign (1920).

-Inter-war Years
+Inter-war years

 Pavlenko moved to Prague, where he headed the Alliance of Ukrainian Veterans' Organizations.

 World War II

-During the Second World War, after Nazi Germany invaded the Soviet Union, Pavlenko headed a Ukrainian nationalist militia, the Ukrainian Liberation Army, that allied itself with the Axis Powers.
-At its peak it had 80,000 members.
+During the German invasion of the Soviet Union, Pavlenko headed a Ukrainian nationalist militia, the Ukrainian Liberation Army, that aligned itself with the Axis Powers.
+At its peak, it had 80,000 members.

-After World War II
+Later life

-After World War II, Pavlenko moved to France, and became the Defence minister of the Government in exile of the Ukrainian National Republic from 1945 to 1948.
-Pavlenko was promoted to rank of Lieutenant General.
+After World War II, Pavlenko moved to France, and was chosen as the defense minister for the exiled Ukrainian People's Republic from 1945 to 1948.
+Pavlenko was promoted to the rank of Lieutenant general.

 Legacy

-Due to "decommunization policies" a street in (Ukraine's capital) Kyiv that was named after Imperial Russian General Alexander Suvorov was renamed after Omelianovych-Pavlenko in 2016.
+Due to decommunization policies, a street in Kyiv that was named after the Russian general Alexander Suvorov was renamed after Omelianovych-Pavlenko in 2016.